 Likewise, if additional tutoring is recommended by the child's teacher or desired by the parents, Topeka Collegiate can help parents identify qualified tutors or tutoring programs.
-Making arrangements for tutoring will be the parents' responsibility.
+Tutoring arrangements are the responsibility of parents.

 SOCIAL MEDIA

 Students are asked not to send "friend" requests to employees of Topeka Collegiate.
 Topeka Collegiate employees are unable to accept these requests and will not communicate via non-sanctioned electronic communication with students, with the exception of relatives.
 Parents should not use social media as a means of conducting official school business with Topeka Collegiate employees.